Getting StartedAuthentication

 Never commit API keys to Git.
 Use environment variables like process.env.FETCHMEDIA_API_KEY.

-• Store keys in secure vaults (e.g., AWS Secrets Manager).
+• Store keys in secure vaults (e.g., Secrets Manager).

 • Rotate keys every 90 days.